pingcap/docs-cn/dm/task-configuration-file.md

     start-task <config-file>
     ```

-4. In DM v2.0.1 and later versions, you can check whether the configuration takes effect by executing the `get-config` command:
+4. In DM v6.0 and later versions, you can check whether the configuration takes effect by executing the `config` command:

     {{< copyable "" >}}